There are several programs that provide utility bill assistance and help with heating and electric bills in Virginia.

 Dominion Virginia Power, Virginia Natural Gas, Harrisonburg Electric Commission participate in this assistance program.
 It was created in 1983 to help low-income households pay any type of heating bill.

-Atmos Energy - Sharing the Warmth is a program that helps provide those in need ways to gas bills.
+Atmos Energy - Sharing the Warmth is a program that helps provide those in need short term financial aid in an effort to pay gas bills.
+Donations are used to help lower income Atmos customers in Virginia.
+Read more.

 City of Charlottesville - The Gas Assistance Program offers payments for lower income families to help those struggling pay their utility and gas bills.